Workers’ Compensation in the Hospitality Industry: Your FAQs Answered

 You could buy workers’ comp insurance through your general liability insurance carrier in a perfect world.
 However, this isn’t a perfect world; not all insurers offer workers’ compensation insurance.
 Compounding that is the fact that underwriting guidelines may make your business less attractive to those that do.
 It’s all about their risk tolerance.

-If you’re having a hard time finding workers’ compensation coverage for your hotel or other hospitality industry business, Kickstand Insurance is here to help.
-We’ve worked with business owners just like you to find affordable coverage that offers protection for your employees and peace of mind for you.
+If you’re having a hard time finding workers’ compensation coverage for your hotel or other hospitality industry business, Kickstand Insurance is happy to help.
+We’ve worked with other just like you to find affordable coverage that offers protection for your employees and peace of mind for you.

 It takes about five minutes to complete our brief form and provide us with the information we need to start your quote.
 Then one of our experienced representatives will contact you with the quote and discuss how to customize your policy while ensuring accuracy and finding ways to reduce your costs.